Coriander and Ginger Cauliflower Rice with Garlic Chilli Prawns recipe for 5:2 Diet Fast Day:

 I promise this cauliflower rice tasted as good as it looks – and I will be making it again.
 Once you’ve added spices or herbs, the cauliflower flavour is quite subtle.
 I rather like the idea of a cauliflower and almond pilaff because the texture is quite nutty and I think the flavours would complement each other very well.

-This particular version WITH oil to fry the cauliflower is a little over 200 calories for a very generous portion
+This particular version with the prawns and WITH oil to fry the cauliflower is a little over 200 calories for a very generous portion